Pang Kum-chol

 Pang Kum-chol (Korean: 방금철; born November 11, 1981) is a North Korean weightlifter who competes in the 77 kg weight category.

+Achievements

+Pang won two silvers and one bronze at the 2009 Asian Weightlifting Championships.

-Pang won a gold medal at the 2010 Asian Games, at the 2009 Asian Weightlifting Championships (two silvers and one bronze); a medals count repeated at the 2011 Asian Weightlifting Championships.
+He went on to win a gold medal at the 2010 Asian Games.
+He also got medals count repeated at the 2011 Asian Weightlifting Championships.

 Pang represents the Kigwancha Sports Team.